telerik/ajax-docs/controls/htmlchart/functionality/100-stacked-series.md

 ## Configure 100% Stacked and Grouped Series

-To configure 100% stacked and grouped series you should do the following:
+To configure 100% stacked and grouped series, you should do the following:

 1. Set the the following property to the first series - `StackType="Stack100"`.